Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial8.md

 In the next investigation, you will learn how to **create aliases** and **view command history** on your Matrix server.

-## INVESTIGATION 3: ALIASES / COMMAND HISTORY
+## INVESTIGATION 3: Aliases / Command History

 In this investigation, you will learn how to **manage aliases** and **Linux command history** on your Matrix account.